thorwe/CrossTalk/README.md

 # CrossTalk
 [![Pledgie](https://www.pledgie.com/campaigns/18898.png "Click here to lend your support to CrossTalk and make a donation!")][pledgie]

-A Teamspeak 3 plugin that enhances the general audio experience and provides advanced features for commanders.
+CrossTalk is a Teamspeak 3 plugin that enhances the general audio experience and provides advanced features for commanders.

 [pledgie]: http://www.pledgie.com/campaigns/18898